 Traumatized by Her Handlers

 In 1961, Dr. Kris convinced Marilyn to check in at Payne Withney psychiatric ward.
 The events that ensued are shocking considering the fact that Marilyn was a world-renowned movie star – but not surprising considering the fact that she was a mind control slave.
-Here’s what happened at the psychiatric ward:
+Here’s what happened in the psychiatric ward:

 “Kris had driven Marilyn to the sprawling, white-brick New York Hospital—Weill Cornell Medical Center, overlooking the East River at 68th Street.
 Swathed in a fur coat and using the name Faye Miller, she signed the papers to admit herself, but she quickly found she was being escorted not to a place where she could rest but to a padded room in a locked psychiatric ward.
 The more she sobbed and begged to be let out, banging on the steel doors, the more the psychiatric staff believed she was indeed psychotic.
 She was threatened with a straitjacket, and her clothes and purse were taken from her.
 She was given a forced bath and put into a hospital gown.